 And even so, even with that increased level of protection, two of the stories on this site had to be put into a special pay-to-access gallery among my DA galleries.
 The pay-to-access galleries have more lenient content rules, you see.
 I can't tell whether this is "We're making some money from it, so we're more forgiving" (DA gets a cut of what people pay to get in) or "That's got a sufficiently high bar to access that we're less worried about getting complaints from the bluenoses."
 Could be both.
 Anyway, if you like, you can go read "System 52U7" or "The Overthrow" and try to guess why they had to be put in a locked gallery on DA.
 (They are not locked anywhere else but DA, obviously.)

-As I note in the smut essay, I don't go out of my way to put kink and sex content into stories; I am telling the story I want to tell, and the story itself will inform me if it needs to have sex.
+I don't go out of my way to put kink and sex content into stories; I'm telling the story I want to tell, and the story itself will inform me if it needs to have sex.
 Sometimes it doesn't.
 Sex is not a priority of the Quitclaim stories, though Randa does have sex and we're not ashamed to show it onscreen.
 Sex isn't even a priority in Sleeper Squad; I feel a need to always throw something in for the kink-seekers, but it's not necessarily sex; more often than not, it is some form of physical transformation.

 But sometimes I do use sex as a loss leader ... or, if you prefer, a gateway drug.
 In particular, in the Tales From The Reality Next Door stories (except "Utilidolls," which is almost-plotless fetish fuel), I use sex to draw in eyeballs.
 Come for the smut and the kink; stay for the semi-serious treatment of malleability of flesh and identity and gender that I'm trying to sneak in on you when you're not paying attention.
-I'm not ashamed of this practice; I am sometimes ashamed of feeling like I have to sneak the ideas in because no one wants them.
+I'm not ashamed of this practice; I am sometimes ashamed of feeling like I have to sneak the ideas in, amid the fun and games, because no one wants them.
 I've been scarred by many years of people telling me that plot is a detriment to smut, I think.
-(And, once more wih feeling: see the smut essay.)

 That brings us to the matter of ...

-I consider DeviantArt to be the "primary" post location of these comic-format stories, and I'll continue to do so until the rug is pulled out from under me.
+I consider DeviantArt to be the "primary" post location of the comic-format stories, and I'll continue to do so until the rug is pulled out from under me.
 I cross-post them to AO3 (even though they're really not a good fit there) as insurance.
-This site, which I control and pay for myself, is additional insurance -- I have very little faith in DA's long-term future for a number of reasons, and AO3 seems rock-solid until you learn anything about the bone-headed decisions the Organization for Transformative Works makes on a regular basis, or the number of Corporate Forces that hate their guts and would like to see them driven from the earth.
-I don't really expect anyone to make this site their primary stop to see my new stuff.
+This site, the one you're looking at right now, which I control and pay for myself, is strictly for additional insurance -- I have very little faith in DA's long-term future for a number of reasons, and AO3 seems rock-solid until you learn anything about the bone-headed decisions the Organization for Transformative Works makes on a regular basis, or the number of Corporate Forces that hate their guts and would like to see them driven from the earth.
+I don't really expect anyone to make my site their primary stop to see my new stuff.
 That's good, because it means I don't have to speculate on who my readership here is.

 The DeviantArt readership wants kink, and moreover my audience there has self-selected to want specific kinds of kink.
 I can guess fairly precisely how well a story will do in advance just based on which kink content it does or doesn't contain.
 The thing to remember about the DeviantArt view count is that most of those views are from people who don't actually read the story or care about it.
 They are looking for the kink panels; they want those, and they want them free of context.
 Well, that's their prerogative.